amargopastor-code-along/ca-cloud/azure/doc/ps-azure-fundamentals/README.md

 - `CapEXs`: Capital expenditures are funds that a company use to purchase major physical goods or services
 - `OpEXs`: Operating expenses
 - `Economy of scale`: makes it more cost effective than any individual company
-- `ITPACs`: IT Pre-Assembled Components: pods of servers with their own electricity, ventilation and cooling (as containers )
+- `IT Pre-Assembled Components (ITPACs)`: pods of servers with their own electricity, ventilation and cooling (as containers)

 ## Reliability